iam-py-test/my_filters_001/wiki/fix-browser-problem.md

 Warning: This is a work in progress!

+## Notice!
+This page has been moved to https://iam-py-test.github.io/malware_removal.html

 ### Things not to do
 - Do not use "cleaner" programs to clear browser cache/cookies.
 These programs may cause problems with your browser.
 Use your browser settings to clear cookies and cache.
 - Stay aware from scam or low quality malware removal tools, such as SpyHunter, TotalAV, ScanGuard, and PCProtect.